mjimenez916/fumblr/README.md

-# BLOGR - A blog website used to create, read, update, and delete blog posts
+# fumblr - A blog website used to create, read, update, and delete blog posts

 ## How to Use BLOGR